ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

 As mentioned before on the :ref:`longer_introduction`, each kernel imported from the :code:`GraphKernel` decorator and found inside :code:`grakel.kernels` sub-package, inherits the :code:`kernel` class found there.
-In order to write any kernel that will be integrated (see :ref:`contributing`), in our package we would like the user user to inherit that class.
+In order to write any kernel that will be integrated (see :ref:`contributing`), in our package we would like the user to inherit that class.
 This may seem restricting but is not.
-This we will try to demonstrated in the following to sections and we would like to mention the fact that the whole kernel package, is not final, but must be considered final when deploying a new package, because all the kernels should have a unified common interface.
+We will try to demonstrate this in the following sections and we would like to mention the fact that the whole kernel package **is not final**, but must be always considered final when deploying a new package, because all the kernels should have a unified common interface.

 -------------------------------------------
 Overriding the :code:`kernel` class methods
 -------------------------------------------
-In order to start we will present the current interface of the :code:`kernel` class (public methods) and instruct the user how he can write a simple base :code:`kernel` and guide the user how he can write a simple base :code:`kernel` such as the *vertex-histogram-kernel*.
+In order to start we will present the current interface of the :code:`kernel` class (public methods) and guide the user how he can write a simple base :code:`kernel`, such as the *vertex-histogram-kernel*.

-The *vertex-histogram-kernel*, defined in :cite:`Sugiyama2015NIPS` p.4 section 2.3 is a simple kernel, that calculates label histograms for each graph, that is counts the number of occurrences for each label value and as a kernel between two graphs calculates the sum of products between frequencies of common occurrences.
+The *vertex-histogram-kernel*, defined in :cite:`Sugiyama2015NIPS` p.4 section 2.3 is a simple kernel, that calculates label histograms for each graph, that is: *counts the number of occurrences for each label value and as a kernel between two graphs calculates the sum of products between frequencies of common occurrences*.

 To design this kernel let's first learn some things about the kernel class.

 Which methods should I implement
 --------------------------------
-Each kernel should has the following methods:
+Each kernel should have the following methods:
 * :code:`__init__` method implemented.
-This method should be always overrides.
+This method should be always overrided.
 * :code:`fit`.
 Calculate features of the reference dataset.
 * :code:`fit_transform`.
 Calculate features and the kernel matrix on the reference dataset.
 * :code:`transform`.
 Calculate the kernel matrix between the fitted dataset and the transformed.